Mig1a/Ai-Expense-tracker/README.md

 ## Video Walkthrough

-Below is a walkthrough of the Crowdfund Arcade application:
+Below is a walkthrough of the application:

 <img src='/AI-expense.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />